noe2019/Smart-Lending/README - Copie.md

 - **Deepen Market Penetration in High-Demand Areas**: Enhance the product offerings and marketing strategies in high-demand states to capture more of the existing market share.
 - **Develop Tailored Products for Low-Demand States**: Research the unique needs of borrowers in low-activity states and develop specialized financial products that address those needs, potentially opening new markets for growth.

-Here's the continuation for the fifth section, following the previously written fourth section, along with relevant SQL and DAX queries.

 ---

 ## 5. Loan Portfolio Health Assessment